Whether it be hard disk or floppy disk drives, the size of the drive, it's form factor, is determined by where it will be

 The 8.0" drive and drive bay format was introduced by IBM and Tandy.
 When third-party manufacturers began to offer form-factor

 and interface compatible drives, hard-disk-drives and floppy-disk-drives, the format began to "stick".
-Shugart Associates,
+(Actually the same happened

-which was later renamed to Shugart Technology and ultimately became Seagate Technology, adopted the format with the SA1000
+which after a Xerox buyout returned as Shugart Technology and ultimately became Seagate Technology, adopted the format with the SA1000

 model and offered later compatible drives like the ST506.
 Micropolis as well offered early rigid disk drives in this format,